albertorusso/calculator-vuejs/README.md

 - ```/utils``` contains js files.

 - ```/web-server``` contains ```server.js``` a simple node server solution to run PHP requests, ```calculator.php```, ```save-calculator.php``` and  ```utils/functions.php``` to execute all functionalies required.

+## Browser support
+- Built on Chrome version 71.0.3578.98
+- Tested on Firefox 64.0
+- Tested on Safari version 9.1.2

+## Project Goal
+I decided to implement the front end solution in Vue.js, because the company is focused on this technology and because I always have been interesting in Vue.js.

+Atomic methodology helps to simplify and structure and Storybook allows you to run and view your Vue components in isolated manner providing a great visual documentation for developers and designers.

 ## Time spent to complete the test
 5 days working between 3 to 6 hours per day.